 The presence or absence of post-translational modifications (PTMs), such as phosphorylation, on a protein are often as interesting as the presence of absence of the protein itself.
-The PTM ID service offers identification of PTMs on a protein from a strong coomassie band, or an in-gel mixture.
+The PTM ID service offers identification of PTMs on a protein from a purified protein or from a sample enriched for a specific PTM of interest.

-A strong coomassie band is required to get good sequence coverage of the proteins.
+A common way to submit purified proteins is by running your sample into an SDS-PAGE gel, to isolate the protein of interest from contaminants that may affect our ability to detect modofied peptides of interest.
+A STRONG COOMASSIE BAND IS REQUIRED TO GET GOOD SEQUENCE OCVERAGE OF A PROTEIN!
 If we don’t see a region of sequence we cannot identify PTMs on that sequence.
 The standard protocol uses tryptic digest, but this will not give complete coverage of a protein.
 It may be neccessary to digest with alternative enzymes to gain optimum coverage of the protein, and maximize the chances of identifying a PTM.
 It is possible to somewhat predict sequence coverage – contact us!

 What Does it Cost?

-Standard Service: $265 per gel band with tryptic digest, or $306 with an alternative enzyme.
-Each sample submitted must consist of no more than 1 cm of gel lane.
+Standard Service: $265 per sample with tryptic digest, or $306 with an alternative enzyme.
+Each gel sample submitted must consist of no more than 1 cm of gel lane.
 Certain PTMs may be excluded due to complexity of analysis.
 Some PTM samples can potentially be run on one of our lower sensitivity instruments at a reduced cost.
 Contact the core for more information.

 What We Do